abyanAhmad/eldenringcoop/README.md

 # eldenringcoop
-elden ring coop if you want to play without steam drm or offline mode just paste it on your game file .../elden ring/game
+elden ring coop if you want to play without steam drm, offline mode, crack extract it on your game file .../elden ring/game and start erc_launcher.exe

+(if you use steam shared or family that u need to offline mode) you can do extract it on your game file .../elden ring/game after extract. log out from your offline shared steam account. change your account to your main or other account that you can turn online mode. after loging to your other account, try to open erc_launcher.exe again. and it will work. no problemo

+i dont condone crack but damn many people want to try it once in their lifetime